 You know how, in August, we look toward the center of our Milky Way galaxy?
-In January and February, we do the opposite.
+Well, in January and February, we do the opposite.
 In the evening, we look opposite the galaxy’s center, toward the galactic anticenter and the galaxy’s nearest outer edge.
 The star Elnath (sometimes also called Alnath) in the constellation Taurus the Bull is the closest bright star on our sky’s dome to the galactic anticenter.
 Follow the links below to learn more about the star Elnath, and about looking toward the anticenter of the Milky Way.

 How to locate the star Elnath.
 Elnath is easy to find, if you learn to recognize the Face of the Bull in the constellation Taurus.
 The Face of the Bull in Taurus is shaped like the letter V. You can actually see that V-shape on the sky’s dome.